Additional Broadband Access Very Soon

 Additional broadband access is coming to more areas soon in the U.S., according to the Federal Communications Commission (FCC).
 23 providers will assist in providing high-speed Internet access to over one million districts spanning thirty-two states.
 This is a $1.2 billion effort available via the Rural Digital Opportunity Fund.
 Making this one of the biggest broadband expansions in recent history.

 In addition to this, the updated Rural Broadband Accountability Plan (RBAP) from the FCC will double the amount of areas covered compared to last year.
-This change will require the FCC to make all audits, verifications, and tests public knowledge across the country, creating an unprecedented level of accountability for this project.
+This change will require the FCC to make all audits, verifications, and tests public knowledge across the country, creating an unprecedented level of accountability and security for this project.

 Jessica Rosenworcel, the chairwoman of the FCC said on Twitter said, “The new RBAP will streamline our audit and verification processes while also making the results of audits, verifications, and latency testing and other information publicly available for the first time.
 These safeguards will ensure that program leaders do their jobs.”

 The disparity in access and coverage of broadband internet has been ever more increased due to the pandemic.

 Remote work has become the standard as well as millions of kids doing distance learning, those in areas with less broadband access certainly feel the challenges slow speeds can bring.
 This of course in addition to increased costs for servers and other business technology makes it all the more difficult for a growing business to procure the technology they need.
 This additional access assistance will help remedy these gaps, however, the question is, will it all come soon enough?
 In addition to this project, $65 billion more will promise high-speed access for all households across the US, however a timeline has not been set yet.